PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 ## The Extended Evolutionary Synthesis, misunderstood ##

 Hedin seems to be looking for outside intervention to solve a non-problem.
 What is more surprising is that his effort is a response to a simple misunderstanding.
+In his 2021 post, Hedin is reacting to advocates of the Extended Evolutionary Synthesis.